 In 2019, our department established two new initiatives recognizing the importance of diversity for maintaining excellence in our teaching, patient care and research programs:

 This is an experience with a $1,500 stipend designed to give two fourth-year students from historically underrepresented backgrounds the opportunity to experience the outstanding clinical training in our department prior to choosing where to go for their residency.
 For more information, visit the Diversity Sub-I page on the UW Medicine Center for Health Equity, Diversity & Inclusion website.

 Council on the Promotion of Diversity, Equity and Inclusion

 The department's Diversity Council is part of the broader UW Medicine Center for Equity, Diversity and Inclusion.
-It is composed of 14 faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.
-The inaugural group is serving a two-year term.
-Our membership roster is on the sidebar to the right.
+The Council is composed of faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.